 Complications of a broken foot are uncommon but may include:

 - Arthritis.
 Fractures that extend into a joint can cause arthritis years later.
 If your foot starts to hurt long after a break, see your doctor for an evaluation.

 - Bone infection (osteomyelitis).
 If you have an open fracture, meaning one end of the bone protrudes through the skin, your bone may be exposed to bacteria that cause infection.

 - Nerve or blood vessel damage.
-Trauma to the foot or ankle can injure adjacent nerves and blood vessels, sometimes actually tearing them.
+Trauma to the foot can injure adjacent nerves and blood vessels, sometimes actually tearing them.
 Seek immediate attention if you notice any numbness or circulation problems.
 Lack of blood flow can cause a bone to die and collapse.